Skip to Main Content Go to Sitemap

 Come to Career Night to meet and network with current and SickKids Research Institute individuals who work in a variety of science careers.
 Learn about what they do, how they got there, and how they balance their work and home lives.

 Symposium Day gives you the full conference experience!
-You’ll submit an abstract, create a poster, present your work, and network with colleagues and scientists.
+You will submit an abstract, create a poster, present your work, and network with colleagues and scientists.

 Apply on SlideRoom

-For external funding information, please visit the What's New in Research page on the University of Toronto's website through the link below.
+For external funding information, please visit the Award Explorer page on the University of Toronto's website.

 Community of Support Summer Studentship 2023